boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ## Transport Network Reference Design {#sec-ref-design}

-{{fig-tn-arch}} depicts the reference design used in this document for modelling the Transport Network based on management perimeters (Customer vs. Provider).
+{{fig-tn-arch}} depicts the reference design used in this document for modeling the Transport Network based on management perimeters (Customer vs. Provider).

 ~~~~
 {::include ./drawings/pe-ce-ac.txt}